Jace Peterson Preview, Player Props: Diamondbacks vs. Reds

 Reds Pitching Rankings

-- The Reds have the 25th-ranked team ERA across all league pitching staffs (4.76).
+- The Reds' 4.73 team ERA ranks 25th across all MLB pitching staffs.

-- Reds pitchers combine to surrender 181 total home runs at a rate of 1.4 per game (fourth-most in baseball).
+- The Reds allow the fourth-most home runs in baseball (182 total, 1.4 per game).

-- Cruz will take the mound to start for the Reds, his first this season.

 © 2023 Data Skrive.
 All rights reserved.